 Normally you will force delimiters to certain sizes by putting an empty box or rule next to it.
 The resulting delimiter will either be a character from the stepwise size range or an extensible.
-The latter can be quite differently positioned than the characters as it depends on the fit as well as the fact if the used characters in the font have depth or height.
-Commands like (plain Texs) \big need use this feature.
-In LUATeX we provide a bit more control by three variants that support optional parameters height, depth and axis.
+The latter can be quite differently positioned than the characters as it depends on the fit as well as the fact whether the used characters in the font have depth or height.
+Commands like (plain TEXs) \big need to use this feature.
+In LUATEX we provide a bit more control by three variants that support optional parameters height, depth and axis.
 The following example uses this: